 Develop a strong brand strategy that helps demonstrate how the two are connected in order to build patient trust and show your patients that your practice will fulfill its promises.

-Some other ways that you can help build patient trust are by offering video content about your products, services and process online.
+Some other ways that you can help build patient trust are by offering video content about your products, services, and processes online.
 This helps to give patients a better understanding of what to expect and shows them how it will work for them and their medical or aesthetic needs.

 4. You Hardly Get Patient Referrals